Music & Memory

 Persons with dementia, Parkinson’s and other diseases that damage brain chemistry also reconnect to the world and gain improved quality of life from listening to personal music favorites.

-To support the Hubbard Hill Music & Memory Program.
+Contact Hannah Couch to find our more about supporting the Hubbard Hill Music & Memory Program.

 Alive Inside: A Story of Music and Memory